group photo of the Hmong District and National Office Multicultural Ministries staff

 photo

-DIVERSE BY DESIGN
+MULTICULTURAL BY DESIGN

-No church becomes diverse accidentally.
+No church becomes multicultural accidentally.
 The norm is for a majority church demographic to attract its own.
 But we in The Alliance share the conviction that all people from all walks of life are, above all else, God’s image bearers.

 A HOME FOR THE OUTSIDER